yadushj/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-## Loading and preprocessing the data
+## Loading and preprocessing the data for assignment

 ```r
 sourceRecords <- "activity.zip"